pvoznenko/front-controller-php-example/README.md

 $ ./vendor/bin/phpunit
 ```

-It will start server and run API tests.
+It will start server on `http://localhost:7072` (you can configure `host` and `port` in phpunit.xml.dist file, to
+successfully run tests, port should be available) and run API tests.

 For tests I used [PHPUnit](https://phpunit.de/) (for tests) and [Guzzle](http://guzzle.readthedocs.org/en/latest/) HTTP
 client (for testing API).
 Probably next time I will try [Codeception](http://codeception.com/) for such needs.

-## Application API
+## Server API

-Application contain public API and private that requires authentication first.
+Server API contain public API and private that requires authentication first.

-You can use [cURL](http://curl.haxx.se/) to test application.
+You can use [cURL](http://curl.haxx.se/) to test API server.

 API response in JSON format.